microsoft/pxt-ev3/docs/reference/motors/synced/tank.md

 ## ~ hint

-Only one set of tank/steer motors will run at the same time.
-Once you launch tank/steer, it will cancel the previous tank/steer command.
+Only one set of synchronized motors will run at the same time.
+Once you launch tank/steer, it will cancel any existing synchronized speed command.

 ## ~